Isiah Kiner-Falefa Player Props: Yankees vs. Cubs

 Cubs Pitching Rankings

+- The Cubs pitching staff ranks 22nd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Cubs have a 4.02 team ERA that ranks 12th among all MLB pitching staffs.
+- The Cubs have a 3.97 team ERA that ranks 11th across all league pitching staffs.

-- The Cubs allow the fewest home runs in baseball (83 total, one per game).
+- Cubs pitchers combine to give up 83 home runs (one per game), the fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.